Rupasri Ain, PhD, FNASc, FAScT

 6. Ho-Chen JK, Ain R, Alt AR, Gonzalez NC, Wood JG and Soares MJ (2006) Hypobaric Hypoxia as a Tool to Study Pregnancy-Dependent Responses at the Maternal-Fetal Interface.
 In: Soares MJ and Hunt JS (eds) Placental and trophoblast biology: Methods in Molecular Medicine, vol. II, Humana Press, Inc. 122:427-434.

-7. Ain R*, Canham LN and Soares MJ (2005) Glucocorticoid induced intrauterine growth restriction impacts placental prolactin family and IGF-II/Akt signaling pathway.
+7. Ain R, Canham LN and Soares MJ (2005) Glucocorticoid induced intrauterine growth restriction impacts placental prolactin family and IGF-II/Akt signaling pathway.
 Journal of Endocrinology.
-185:253-263. *Corresponding Author
+185:253-263.

 8. Ain R, Dai G, Godwin AR, Dunmore J and Soares MJ (2004) A prolactin family paralog regulates reproductive adaptations to a physiological stressor.Proc Natl Acad Sci.
 USA, 101(47): 16543-16548

 9. Ain R*, Trinh M-L, and Soares MJ (2004) Interleukin-11 signaling is required for the differentiation of Natural Killer Cells at the Maternal-Fetal interface.
-Developmental Dynamics231(4): 700-708. *Corresponding Author
+Developmental Dynamics 231(4): 700-708.

-10. Ain R* and Soares MJ (2004) Is the metrial gland really a gland?
-Journal of Reproductive Immunology 61(2): 127-129. *Corresponding Author
+10. Ain R and Soares MJ (2004) Is the metrial gland really a gland?
+Journal of Reproductive Immunology 61(2): 127-129.

 11. Pijnenborg R, Aplin JD, Ain R, Bevilacqua E, Bulmer JN, Cartwright J, Hüppertz B, Knöfler M, Maxwell C and Vercruysse L (2004) Trophoblast and the Endometrium––A Workshop Report.
 Placenta, 25: S42-S44.

 12. Ain R, Canham LN and Soares MJ (2003) Gestation stage-dependent intrauterine trophoblast cell invasion in the mouse and the rat: novelendocrine phenotype and regulation.
-Developmental Biology260: 176-190.
+Developmental Biology 260: 176-190.

 13. Ain R, Tash JS and Soares MJ (2003)Prolactin-like protein-A is a functional modulator of Natural Killer cells at the maternal-fetal interface.
 Molecular and Cellular Endocrinology 204:65-74.